All Episodes

 Young adults are feeling the heat.

-Sixty-five percent of young adults in the survey say the financial pressures faced by their generation are tougher than those faced by previous generations, and one in three parents agree that their offspring are worse off.
+65% of young adults in the survey say the financial pressures faced by their generation are tougher than those faced by previous generations, and one in three parents agree that their offspring are worse off.

-Today's young adults graduated into one of the worst recessions since the depression.
+Today's young adults graduated into one of the worst recessions since the Depression.

 They carry a crippling college debt burden.

-Above the national average of 9%, unemployment rates spiked to 14.2% among twenty to twenty-four year olds, ten point two percent in the twenty-five to twenty-nine bracket.
+Above the national average of 9%, unemployment rates spiked to 14.2% among 20 to 24-year-olds, 10.2% in the 25 to 29 bracket.

-Meanwhile, the average four-year college student borrowed twenty-four thousand dollars in two thousand nine.
+Meanwhile, the average four-year college student borrowed $24,000 in 2009, double the $12,000 borrowed in 1993.

-Parents were expecting their kids to get jobs that were high paying enough to manage payments, but they're finding that they can't.
+Parents were expecting their kids to get jobs that were high-paying enough to manage payments, but they're finding that they can't.

 You just don't want to see your kids struggle.

-Thirty-seven percent say that they have struggled.
+37% say that they have struggled.

-They don't want their kids to struggle too.
+They don't want their kids to struggle, too.

-That's that's understandable, but that's not good.
+That's understandable, but that's not good.

-Thus, the parents are providing financial assistance in record numbers, and on a scale that ranges from occasional cash to complete dependence.
+Thus, the parents are providing financial assistance in record numbers and on a scale that ranges from occasional cash to complete dependence.

-New York based psychologist and author of Face It, Vivian Diller, PhD believes the trend extends beyond the economy.
+New York-based psychologist and author of Face It, Vivian Diller, PhD, believes the trend extends beyond the economy.

 Boomer parents, very willing to make sacrifices for their kids, giving them the sense that it would continue until they were on their feet.